Fucking Men

-Fucking Men is a play by Joe DiPietro.
+Fucking Men is a 2009 American play by Joe DiPietro.
 It premiered at the King's Head Theatre in the London Borough of Islington, directed by Phil Willmott.
 It opened on 9 January 2009 and was extended three times due to strong sales, and later ran in repertory with Naked Boys Singing.
 Both productions transferred to the Arts Theatre in London's West End Theatre on 15 July 2009.
 It was revived at the King's Head in August 2015, directed by Geoffrey Hyland.
 It was revived again by the King's Head in December 2015, directed by Mark Barford, designed by Jamie Simmons, lighting by Jack Weir and starring Richard De Lisle, Harper James and Haydn Whiteside.
 This production played again in London (April/May 2016) and then toured to Dublin (May 2016) and the Edinburgh Fringe Festival (August 2016).
-It played at The Vaults Waterloo until January 15th 2017.
+It played at The Vaults Waterloo until January 15, 2017.

 The play had its United States premiere on 11 September 2009 at the Celebration Theatre in Los Angeles, California.
 The production was directed and co-produced by Calvin Remsberg.
 This production featured Johnny Kostney, Brian Dare, Mike Ciriaco, Michael Rachlis, Sean Galuszka, David Pevsner, Jeff Olsen, A.J.
 Tannen, Chad Borden and Gregory Franklin.

+After two completely sold-out seasons in 2023 and 2024, the hit play F**king Men by Tony-winning Joe DiPietro returns to Waterloo East Theatre (London) for another limited London run from March 22, 2025.
+Directed by Steven Kunis, this year’s cast includes Benedict Clarke, Sven Ironside, Rob Alexander, and Peter Caulfield.